sjforman/sjforman.github.io/content/posts/llms-truthy-for-health-claims.md

 summary: "I asked the major LLMs some sharply contested health claims, and found some interesting patterns."
 ---

 In [a recent Substack post](https://substack.com/@dylanmatthews/p-184342590), Dylan Matthews articulated a contrast between social media as *diverging* (personalized algorithms pushing users toward fragmented, extreme versions of reality) vs. LLMs as *converging* media.
-His point was that LLMs, at least out of the box, are the same for everyone.
-We're all at least starting from the same place when we prompt them.

-While he touches briefly on other questions, he focuses mainly on this *uniformity* property: LLMs give all users a shared version of reality instead of personalized filter bubbles.
+His point was that LLMs are the same for everyone.
+We're all at least *starting* from the same place when we prompt them initially.
+While he touches briefly on other questions, he focuses mainly on this *uniformity* property.

 But there's a further question he doesn't really address: is the thing they converge on actually *true*?
 Because it's one thing to show that all the major models say the same thing.
 It's another to show that the thing they say is *correct*.

-I have a strong opinion on this: they do indeed converge on something approximating the truth.
-[This is one reason I'm building tools to fight health misinformation using LLMs.](https://calyptahealth.com) In my own experiments, I've seen some of the leading LLMs do exactly this with, for instance, the MMR vaccine.
+I have a strong opinion on this: I think they do indeed converge on something approximating the truth in many areas.
+[This is one reason I'm building tools to fight health misinformation using LLMs.](https://calyptahealth.com) In my own experiments, I've seen some of the leading LLMs do exactly this in conversations with hesitant parents about the MMR vaccine.

 But it struck me, reading Matthews' piece, that I hadn't investigated this systematically.
 So I gave it a whirl.
 I asked all the major LLMs about some contentious medical topics.
-Each topic has a vibrant community of "skeptics," some genuine and others opportunistic grifters.
+Each topic has a vibrant community of "skeptics."
+Some are well-intentioned, others are opportunistic grifters, but they're all vocal and persistent.

-I have a few minor quibbles, but on the whole, the models get settled science spot-on.
+Maybe not surprising, but here's what I found: *on the whole, the models get settled science spot-on.*

 When pressed to quantify their credences, some differences between the models became apparent.
-In this comparison, interestingly, Grok performed arguably best, with Sonnet 4.5 a close second.
+In this comparison, interestingly, Grok performed arguably the best, with Sonnet 4.5 a close second.
 The X platform algorithmically amplifies conspiracy theories, but Grok is perfectly capable of debunking them.[^grok]

 [^grok]: Elon has a refrain that the goal of Grok, and of powerful AI in general, should be to be "maximally truth-seeking."
 As a singular overriding imperative this is of course an alignment nightmare.
 Taken to its logical conclusion it would guarantee human extinction, because the atoms we're made of would be useful for giant particle accelerators and telescopes.
 "Approximately, modestly, on average, truth-aligned" might not be as exciting as truth-maxxing, but at least it won't kill us all.

-## The Topics
+## Five Spicy Health Topics

-I chose 5 health-related topics to probe the LLMs on:
+I chose 5 health-related topics to probe:

 1. *Does the MMR vaccine cause autism?*
 1. *Does HIV cause AIDS?*